 · It focuses its research only on the internal mental states of the human mind instead of focusing on the observable behavior of the individual as is done in the field of behaviorism.

 · Next, it utilizes the scientific research method to understand the mental processes of the human mind; whereas in psychoanalysis, the psychologist mainly relies on the subjective perceptions.

 Some theoretical approaches to this particular branch of psychology have focused on dividing an individual's cognitive development into various stages that are easily identifiable.
-Some major psychologists who approached psychology in such a way include Piaget and Vygotsky, who were contemporaries of each other, but arrived at different conclusions regarding what helps shape cognitive development that occurs as one gets older.
+Some significant psychologists who approached psychology in such a way include Piaget and Vygotsky, who were contemporaries of each other, but arrived at different conclusions regarding what helps shape cognitive development that occurs as one gets older.

-There have been many research studies done in this field about which you should know if you are interested in psychology; each of these studies focus more on applied psychology as opposed to theoretical approaches to psychology.
+There have been many research studies done in this field about which you should know if you are interested in psychology; each of these studies focuses more on applied psychology as opposed to theoretical approaches to psychology.

-· Students who are interested in knowing about the behavioral neurosciences of humans along with artificial intelligence, linguistics and industrial-organizational psychology.
+· Students who are interested in knowing about the behavioral neurosciences of humans along with artificial intelligence, linguistics, and industrial-organizational psychology.

 · Scientists, designers, artists, architects and even engineers can also benefit from understanding the internal processes and states of the human mind.

-Choosing a career in this field can be rewarding if you are interested in any of the topics presented above; as a researcher, you will help solve real-world problems that are related to how the mind functions, the solutions to such problems have real-world application.
+Choosing a career in this field can be rewarding if you are interested in any of the topics presented above; as a researcher, you will help solve real-world problems that are related to how the mind functions, the solutions to such issues have real-world application.

 As someone working in this field, your salary could range anywhere from $60,000 to $115,000, depending on, of course, your experience, and where you work.
-If you are unsure if a career in this field would be right for you, be sure to browse around for research that has been conducted in the field, including the studies that have been mentioned.
+If you are unsure if a career in this field would be right for you, be sure to browse around for research that has been conducted in the area, including the studies that have been mentioned.